SkillsUnion/tamkeen-cloud/3.5-cicd-for-serverless/dev-test-strategies-aws.md

 #### 1.1 Source Code Repository
 AWS CodeCommit is a fully managed source control service that hosts secure Git-based repositories.
 It eliminates the operational overhead of managing version control infrastructure and provides:
 - High availability and durability for code repositories
-- Seamless integration with Git tools and third-party CI/CD platforms
+- Seamless integration with Git tools and third-party CICD platforms
 - Fine-grained access control using IAM

 #### 1.2 Project Management Tools